pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 columns, or changing the row/column labels (changing the index/columns attributes), but don't modify the existing underlying column data of the object.

-All those methods make a copy of the full data by default, but can be performed inplace with avoiding copying all data (currently enabled with specifying `inplace=True`).
+All those methods make a copy of the full data by default, but can be performed object-inplace with avoiding copying all data (currently enabled with specifying `inplace=True`).

 Note: there are also methods that have a `copy` keyword instead of an `inplace` keyword (e.g. `set_axis`).
 This serves